DevJaiswal79/DevJaiswal79/README.md

 👋 Hey there!
 I'm Dev Jaiswal,
 ============================

-Web Developer and a Programmer
+Full Stack Developer and a Tech Enthusiast
 ------------------------------

-I am a 3rd-year Computer Science Engineering student at Jaypee University.
-My journey revolves around diving deep into the realms of web development and programming.
+Currently I am in my final year of Computer Science Engineering student at Jaypee University of Engineering and Technology.
+My journey revolves around diving deep into the realms of Software Development and making scalable and User-friendly applications.

 * 🌍  I'm based in India
-* 🧠  I'm currently learning JavaScript and DSA
+* 🧠  I'm currently learning Nextjs , exploring NLP and its application and practicing DSA.
-* 🤝  I'm open to collaborating on Web Projects
+* 🤝  I'm open to collaborating on any exiting projects that have some real life application.
 *  ✉️ Let's connect!
 Drop me a line at [devj8496@gmail.com](mailto:devj8496@gmail.com)

 ### Skills